GalSarid21/advanced-algebra-biu/README.md

 # Advanced Algebra Final Project
-This repository contains the codebase for the Advanced Algebra course at Bar-Ilan University (2025).<br>
+This repository contains the codebase for the final project of `Advanced Algebra` course at Bar-Ilan University (2025).<br><br>
 It implements key mathematical concepts and algorithms related to finite fields, discrete logarithms, and field element operations.<br>
-Central to the project is the Baby-Step Giant-Step (BSGS) algorithm, which efficiently solves the discrete logarithm problem in finite fields using a time-memory tradeoff.<br>
+Central to the project is the Baby-Step Giant-Step (BSGS) algorithm, which efficiently solves the discrete logarithm problem in finite fields using a time-memory tradeoff.<br><br>
 The `FiniteField` class models finite field extensions over prime fields defined by irreducible polynomials, enabling efficient group embeddings and element operations like addition, multiplication, and inversion.<br>
 A task manager orchestrates the execution of complex field operations, utilizing abstraction to perform a range of mathematical computations and generate detailed logs for analysis and validation.